LamannaLeonardo/OLAM/README.md

 # Online Learning of Action Models (OLAM) for classical planning
-This repository contains the code of the OLAM algorithm presented at IJCAI 2021, for details about the method please see the [paper](https://www.ijcai.org/proceedings/2021/0566.pdf).
+This repository contains the official code of the OLAM algorithm presented at IJCAI 2021, for details about the method please see the [paper](https://www.ijcai.org/proceedings/2021/0566.pdf).

 ## Installation